Essential guide to setting up an office

 • An appropriate proportion of bills (eg electricity) can be treated as business expenses and offset against tax.
 There may be other tax implications.
 Ask your accountant for advice.

-• Unless you claim mortgage payments or rent against tax, you should not usually be liable for business rates.
+• Unless you claim mortgage payments or rent against tax, you should not be liable for business rates.
 If part of your property is used wholly or mostly for business, you may be liable.

 • You must tell your insurers you work from home (and change the insurance on your car, if you use it for business).
 Otherwise, your insurance may become invalid.